Updated 03/2023 Switchblades, Automatic and OTF Knives are now legal in 46 States.. See Graph Below.

 Most knives in New York are illegal to own, with the exception of hunting knives, daggers, and stiletto knives.
 Anyone in possession of a band knife is assumed to intend harm.
 Minors under 16 cannot possess a knife that is considered dangerous, although this is not clearly defined.
 New York City restricts blades over 4 inches long.
 Knives are illegal on school grounds throughout the state.
 Other jurisdictions with additional ordinances include Buffalo, Rochester, and Syracuse.

 North Carolina’s knife laws prohibit anything that has a spring-assisted mechanism to release the blade.
 Bowie knives cannot be sold to minors.
 Ordinary pocket knives can be carried concealed, but knives cannot be possessed on school grounds.
 All other knives must be carried openly, but there are some concealed carry exceptions for state-owned fishing and hunting reservations, and rest stops along highways.
 Charlotte and Greensboro have further restrictions.

 All knives are legal in North Dakota, but there are restrictions on what kind of knife you can own and how to carry it.
 Knives longer than 5 inches are considered dangerous weapons and cannot be carried near schools, public events, or gatherings.
-Bismark, Grand Forks, and Fargo have further restrictions.
+Bismarck, Grand Forks, and Fargo have further restrictions.
 You cannot carry at all near publicly-owned or operated buildings, churches, or schools.